hacksu/flask-recipe/readme.md

 ## Flask

-Flask is a minimalistic library to programtically respond to HTTP requests in Python.
+Flask is a minimalistic library to programmatically respond to HTTP requests in Python.
 It isn't the only option for this.
 If you prefer JavaScript, Node.js has a popular library called Express.
 If you need a more complete, though more complicated, solution in Python Django does everything Flask does along with managing a database with features like an auto generated admin interface.

 ## HTTP

-HTTP is how a lot of the web comunicates.
-Each request consistes of a url (domain name, and path) a, method used to identify the rquest, often a body containing exra information, and a list of headers (a list of string fields with values)
+HTTP is how a lot of the web communicates.
+Each request consists of a url (domain name, and path) a, method used to identify the rquest, often a body containing extra information, and a list of headers (a list of string fields with values)

 ## HTTP Methods